 A 2017 AMN Healthcare survey of registered nurses revealed that 73 percent of baby boomer nurses plan to retire by 2020.
-This doesn’t just present a staffing issue―as more experienced nurses leave the workforce and step down from faculty positions, nursing schools will be limited in their course offerings and the overall quality of their programs will suffer.
+This is more than just a staffing issue.
+As more experienced nurses leave the workforce and step down from faculty positions, nursing schools will be limited in their course offerings and the overall quality of their programs will suffer.

 It is crucial for medical facilities to combat this issue by using the resources available to them.
 One of the best resources at your disposal is WorldWide HealthStaff Solutions.
 We will help staff your facility with the qualified nurses you need.
 With our direct hire strategy, you will have permanent nurses on staff in no time.